 “The results of Propositions 33 and 34 prove only one thing: If billionaires spend more than $170 million lying and confusing voters, they are virtually guaranteed to win,” Weinstein said in a separate statement emailed to The Epoch Times.

-Proposition 34 targets organizations that meet certain conditions: they must participate in the federal drug prescription discount program; have contracts with the state’s Medi-Cal, or Medicare; and have spent at least $100 million on non-patient matters over a 10-year period.
+Proposition 34 targets organizations that meet certain conditions: They must participate in the federal drug prescription discount program; have contracts with the state’s Medi-Cal or Medicare programs; and have spent at least $100 million on non-patient matters over a 10-year period.

 Further, the organizations must have at least 500 housing violations.